 A newer type of digital electric meter has AC (alternating current) sensors that detect voltage and amperage in the incoming wires.
 This type of digital meter is better at picking up all of the power in a circuit, making it slightly more accurate than mechanical or ADC types.

 Rather than dials, a digital meter has an electronic display that you or a service person can read manually on the face of the meter, or the signal can be sent to the utility company via a high-frequency signal that is transmitted back to the utility company on the electric service wires.
-In some styles of digital meter, a passing service vehicle with the proper equipment can "read" the meter by a radio frequency signal emitted by the meter.
+In some styles of a digital meter, a passing service vehicle with the proper equipment can "read" the meter by a radio frequency signal emitted by the meter.

 Where a home or business is equipped with solar panels or wind-generator turbines that are sending power back into the energy grid, the digital meter will record the net usage.
 The meter keeps track of the direction of energy flow, which can be read on the face of the meter as "delivered" or "received."